Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance brokers

 Don't choose health insurance yourself.
-Ask a broker to help you.
-They help you avoid mistakes.
-They can get you better, cheaper health insurance.
-Their help is free.
+Ask our broker to help you.
+He helps you get better and cheaper health insurance.
+His help is 100% free.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}